 In 2009, W.W.
 Norton & Company published his graphic novel version of the 'Book of Genesis', which contains an annotated and literal adaptation of the first book from the Hebrew Bible.
 Unlike Crumb's other work, the book was not satirical or psychedelic, but did contain graphical depictions of sexuality.
 A collection of the comics created by Robert Crumb and Aline Kominsky during the period 1974-2003 was published in 2012 under the title 'Drawn Together'.

 From Crumb's Book of Genesis

 Crumb is also a talented musician.
 He plays banjo and mandolin, and has performed with R. Crumb & His Cheap Suit Serenaders and Eden and John's East River String Band.
 He has also illustrated a great many album covers, including 'Cheap Thrills' by Big Brother and the Holding Company and the compilation album 'The Music Never Stopped: Roots of the Grateful Dead'.

-In recent years, Crumb has been the subject of so many biographical and bibliographical works - Terry Zigoff's moving biopic film, Monte Beauchamp's 'The Life and Times of R. Crumb', Peter Poplaski's 'The R. Crumb Coffee Table Art Book', and the Robert Crumb letters in 'Your Vigor for Life Appalls Me' - and has established himself as the great name in the underground comix scene.
+In recent years, Crumb has been the subject of so many biographical and bibliographical works - Terry Zwigoff's moving biopic film 'Crumb' (1994), Monte Beauchamp's 'The Life and Times of R. Crumb', Peter Poplaski's 'The R. Crumb Coffee Table Art Book', and the Robert Crumb letters in 'Your Vigor for Life Appalls Me' - and has established himself as the great name in the underground comix scene.
 'Crumb, From the Underground to Genesis', an extensive exhibition covering nearly five decades of his work opened at the Musée d’Art Moderne de la Ville de Paris in April 2012.